ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 This document does not conflict with active IETF working group efforts.
 While the IETF has produced several RFCs related to privacy ({{!RFC6973}}, {{!RFC7258}}, {{!RFC7624}}), there is no current standardization effort for IP address encryption methods.
 This specification complements existing IETF privacy guidance by providing implementation methods.

-The cryptographic primitives used (AES, format-preserving encryption) align with IETF cryptographic recommendations, and the document follows IETF formatting and terminology conventions where applicable.
+The AES-based cryptographic primitives used align with IETF cryptographic recommendations, and the document follows IETF formatting and terminology conventions where applicable.

 # Terminology